The Integrated Healthcare Collaborative

 What is Integrated Healthcare?

-Integrated Healthcare involves combining the best of conventional Western Medicine with a range of complementary, traditional and natural therapies.
-These therapies could involve some of the following:
+Integrated Healthcare involves combining the best of conventional Western Medicine with a range of complementary, traditional and natural therapies and practices.
+These could involve some of the following:

 Anthroposophical medicine is an extension of orthodox medical practice.
 It does not see illness as an accident or mechanical breakdown, but as something connected to the whole person and potentially positive.
 If met and treated in an appropriate way, illness may bring opportunities for a new balance in your life.
 Anthroposophical doctors are fully qualified in conventional medicine.
 In addition to medical techniques and treatment, this holistic approach may include dietary and nutritional therapy, rhythmic massage, artistic therapies (painting, sculpture, eurythmy, music, speech), hydrotherapy and counselling.
 Each person is seen as a unique individual with a spiritual as well as a physical and mental constitution, and needs to be treated accordingly.